 You can only enter open galas through your swimming club.
 The Open Gala Secretary collects the names and puts the entry in.
-When the entries are confirmed the swimmer (or more usually the parent) is given a letter with details of the gala and the entry cards (if there are any).
-Also included is the bill!
+When the entries are confirmed the Gala Secretary will publish a list of accepted Penguin swimmers.

 Going to the Gala

 It’s usually advisable to aim to get to an open gala about half an hour before the posted warm up time.
 This gives you time to park (some venues do not have very good parking, especially when 200 kids with parent’s descend on them) and may get you near enough to the front of the queue to get in and get a seat!!
 This last is very useful for the parent(s) as each session lasts around 3 hours.
 Take lots to drink – its very hot in most swimming pools.

 For the swimmers make sure they have plenty to eat and especially to drink.
 Also, they need clothing (T-Bag) to put on between races and between sessions if you are attending more than one session.
 Depending on the size of the Penguins entry a fair supply of sweets may also be useful or necessary!

 At the Gala